grafi-tt/sayhisort/README.md

 ## Algorithm detail

-It's the variant of block merge sort that
+It's the variant of bottom-up block merge sort that

 * search (approximately) 2√N unique keys for imitation buffer and data buffer at first, and
 * alternately apply left-to-right merge and right-to-left merge to skip needless buffer movement, if data buffer is available.